drewstaylor/area-52-course-2-lessons/lesson-04-portal/exercise-05/exercise.md

 });
 ```

-We mentioned the `T` of `MintMsg<T>` is a Rust [generic](https://doc.rust-lang.org/rust-by-example/generics.html), lets think about why it allows token collection contracts extending from `cw721-soulbound` to enforce any valid on-chain metadata.
+We mentioned that the `T` of `MintMsg<T>` is a Rust [generic](https://doc.rust-lang.org/rust-by-example/generics.html).
+Lets think about why it allows token collection contracts extending from `cw721-soulbound` to enforce any valid on-chain metadata.

 ### Rust Generics

 [Generics](https://doc.rust-lang.org/rust-by-example/generics.html) in Rust is a way of generalizing types and functionalities to broader cases.
-This is useful for making things like NFTs which require a lot diversity, but using [generics](https://doc.rust-lang.org/rust-by-example/generics.html) calls for rather involved syntax.
+This is useful for making things like NFTs which require a lot of diversity, but using [generics](https://doc.rust-lang.org/rust-by-example/generics.html) calls for rather involved syntax.
 The simplest and most common use of generics is for type parameters.

 For example, defining a generic function named foo that takes an argument `T` of any type:
 ```rs